nathanguevara11/dataWithBaraa_WarehouseProject/README.md

 - Differences, such as difference between the value of a sale to the average sale of that product
 - Using dates to derive insights (a customers date range of purchase, oldest purchase, newest purchase, etc.)
 - Continued use of case statements to organize, handle edge cases (such as dividing by 0), and classify data
+- Ran aggregations on data based on specific dimensions (sales by country, top # of products by sales, etc)

+Once these insights were obtained we concatenated them using UNION to create one comprehensive report that was stored in the gold layer.

 ## Advanced Analysis
+In this section